omobolajisonde/Trivia-App/README.md

 ### Endpoints
 `GET '/categories'`
-- Responds with an object with three keys, `success`, `categories` and `categories_` whose values are a boolean, a dictionary of the categories (key:id and value:category string) and a list of category dictionaries respectively.
+- Returns: two categories objects (with different format of the categories), `categories` and `categories_` whose values are a dictionary of the categories (key:id and value:category string) and a list of category dictionaries respectively and a success value.
+- Request parameter: None
 - Sample
 ```bash
 curl http://127.0.0.1:5000/categories